cameron-wags/rainbow_csv.nvim/README.md

 # RBQL (RainBow Query Language) Description
-RBQL is a technology which provides SQL-like language that supports "select" queries with Python or JavaScript expressions.
+RBQL is a technology which provides SQL-like language that supports "SELECT" and "UPDATE" queries with Python or JavaScript expressions.

 ### Main Features
-* Use Python or Java Script expressions inside "select", "where" and "order by" statements
+* Use Python or Java Script expressions inside "select", "update", "where" and "order by" statements
-* Use "a1", "a2", ... , "aN" as column names to write select queries
 * Output entries appear in the same order as in input unless "ORDER BY" is provided.
-* "NR" variable holds current record's line number and "NF" holds number of fields in the record (awk has the same variables)
-* Use double equality "==" instead of single "=" to check for equality
-* Use one of the "join" keywords to run join query
 * Input csv/tsv table may contain varying number of entries (but select query must be written in a way that prevents output of missing values)
 * Unicode support